When is Spider-Man: Far From Home released in cinemas? Who’s in the cast? And how does it connect to Avengers: Endgame?

 Is Spider-Man: Far From Home good?

-While the review embargo for Spider-Man: Far From Home hasn’t lifted yet, some social media reactions have been shared and so far the reaction to the new film is overwhelmingly positive.
+You can read our review for Spider-Man: Far From Home here and a discussion around how it sets up the future of the MCU here.

-Radio Times’ Huw Fullerton called the film “super fun, stuffed full of references for hardcore fans and [with] an absolutely killer ending,” and plenty of other critics were equally effusive.
+Or if you’re in the market for some hot-take social media reactions, here are some overwhelmingly positive tweets posted before the review embargo had lifted, including Radio Times’ very own Huw Fullerton who called the film “super fun, stuffed full of references for hardcore fans and [with] an absolutely killer ending.”

 I've seen #SpiderManFarFromHome and it's super fun, stuffed full of references for hardcore fans and has an absolutely killer ending.
 Plus, some interesting hints at where Marvel goes next… pic.twitter.com/SvqPQNJ2Qi